Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Limiting and pathological cases

 This pathology is easy to fix, as it arises from the asymptotic behavior of the EoS as $\rho \rightarrow \infty$.
 We only have to modify the EoS for ultra-high temperatures, well beyond any regime that is currently known, so that condition (\ref{limeos}) applies.
 Then, the density divergence at high densities will be removed.

 In the opposite regime, the faster-than-linear vanishing of $f$ as $\rho \rightarrow 0$ leads to a zero for $\rho$ at finite temperature, say, $T_0$.
 If $T_0$ appears in the integration of the TOV equations (usually at $r < r_2$), then the integration stops, as $\rho$ cannot take negative values.
-This is a very common behavior that is encountered in many popular EoS employed in the study of self-gravitating systems.
+This is a very common behavior of many popular EoS employed in the study of compact stars.
 This is more difficult to correct, because the low density regime is familiar to us, and we cannot impose arbitrary mathematical conditions.

 For concreteness, we will consider a popular EoS in the study of compact stars, that originates from Gratton \cite{Gra64}

 where $\rho_0$ is a reference pressure and $0 < s < 1$.
 The EoS (\ref{gratton}) is polytropic at densities smaller than $\rho_0$; $s = \frac{n}{n+1}$ where $n$ is the usual polytropic index.
 For $\rho >> \rho_0$, the EoS describes radiation.